-At this stage the model should be in ready-to-fly condition with all of the systems in place including the motor, propeller, battery, and the radio system.
+At this stage the model should be in ready-to-fly condition with all of the systems in place.

-☐ 1.
-Use a felt-tip pen or 1/8" [3mm]-wide tape to accurately mark the C.G. on the top of the wing on both sides of the fuselage.
-The C.G. is located 3" [76.2mm] back from the leading edge of the wing.
+□ 1.
+Use a felt-tip pen or 1/8" [3 mm]-wide tape to accurately mark the C.G. on the top of the wing on both sides of the fuselage.
+The C.G. is located 3-1/4" [83 mm] back from the leading edge of the wing.

 This is where your model should balance for the first flights.
-Later, you may wish to experiment by shifting the C.G. up to 1/2" [13mm] forward or 1/2" [13mm] back to change the flying characteristics.
-Moving the C.G. forward may improve the smoothness and stability, but the model may then require more speed for takeoff and make it more difficult to slow for landing.
+Later, you may wish to experiment by shifting the C.G. up to 1/4" [6.4 mm] forward or 3/4" [19 mm] back to change the flying characteristics.
+Moving the C.G. forward may improve the smoothness and stability, but the model may then require more speed for takeoff and be more difficult to slow for landing.
 Moving the C.G. aft makes the model more maneuverable, but could also cause it to become too difficult to control.
 In any case, start at the recommended balance point and do not at any time balance the model outside the specified range.

-☐ 2.
-With all parts of the model installed, including the battery (ready to fly) lift it upside-down on your fingertips at the balance point you marked.
+□ 2.
+With the wing attached to the fuselage and all parts of the model installed (ready to fly), place the model upside-down on a Great Planes CG Machine, or lift it upside-down at the balance point you marked.

 □ 3.
-If the tail drops, the model is "tail heavy" and the battery pack and/or receiver must be shifted forward or weight must be added to the nose to balance.
-If the nose drops, the model is "nose heavy" and the battery pack and/or receiver must be shifted aft or weight must be added to the tail to balance.
-If possible, relocate the battery pack and receiver to minimize or eliminate any additional ballast required.
-If additional weight is required, begin by placing incrementally increasing amounts of weight on the bottom of the fuse until the model balances.
+If the tail drops, the model is "tail heavy" and weight must be added to the nose to balance.
+If the nose drops, the model is "nose heavy" and weight must be added to the tail to balance.
+If additional weight is required, use Great Planes (GPMQ4485) "stick-on" lead.
+A good place to add stick-on nose weight is to the bottom of the fuse at the nose (don't attach weight to the battery box-it is not intended to support weight).
+Begin by placing incrementally increasing amounts of weight on the bottom of the fuse under the nose until the model balances.
 Once you have determined the amount of weight required, it can be permanently attached.
+If required, tail weight may be added in the same manner.

-4. IMPORTANT: If you found it necessary to add any weight, recheck the C.G. after the weight has been permanently installed.
+□ 4.
+IMPORTANT: If you found it necessary to add any weight, recheck the C.G. after the weight has been installed.